ED: A real problem

-It's not easy for men to talk about problems in the bedroom.
+It’s not easy for men to talk about problems in the bedroom.
 An inability to have sex with penetration can result in a stigma around being unable to perform.
-Worse, it might mean having difficulties fathering a child.
+Worse, it might mean having difficulties in fathering a child.

 But it can also be a sign of a dangerous underlying health condition.
-A blood test can reveal issues beyond problems sustaining an erection.
+A blood test can reveal issues beyond problems attaining or sustaining an erection.
 Read through this article to learn why blood tests are important.

 Complications of diabetes can also result in a lack of blood blow to the penis.
-In fact, ED can be an early sign of diabetes in men under 45.
+In fact, ED can be an early sign of diabetes in

 Diabetes and heart disease can become expensive to treat and even deadly when left unchecked.
 Proper diagnosis and treatment are necessary to avoid further complications.